luxonis/depthai-hardware/docs/source/pages/arducam.rst

 - :ref:`DepthAI RPi HAT <DepthAI RPi HAT Baseboard>`

-FFC Camera modules
+FFC camera modules
 ******************

 Here's the list of already built OAK FFC camera modules, which you can easily connect to any :ref:`OAK FFC baseboard <OAK FFC baseboards>` with a flat flexible cable.
-We are working towards offering OAK FFC camera module for :ref:`all supported CCMs <Already built CCMs>`.
+We are working towards offering an OAK FFC camera module for :ref:`all supported CCMs <Already built CCMs>`.
 Note that these camera modules **aren't compatible** with the old :ref:`OAK-FFC-3P-OG`.

 .. list-table::